sayande717/notes/topics/Operating-Systems.md

     <br><img src="../assets/images/Operating-Systems/self/9.png" height="500px" alt="Multi-level Feedback Queue 0" />

 ## Process Synchronization
-- **Co-operative process**: Processes whose execution affects other processes.
+- **Co-dependent process**: Processes whose execution affects other processes.
 Usually, this is because they share memory, code, variables, resources like scanner, printer, etc. with each other.
 - **Independent processes**: Processes which run independently of each other.
 - If co-operative processes are not synchronized properly, they can create conflicts or deadlock in the system.
 - This problem is called `Race condition`.